-Having spent my entire adult life working with paints and stains, I've seen many homeowners who end up dissatisfied with their deck staining projects.
-Either it didn't look as good as they thought that would, or it didn't last as long.
-Following these steps will help guarantee a great looking, long-lasting result.
+I've spent my entire adult life working with paints and stains, so I've seen many homeowners dissatisfied with their deck staining projects.
+Either it didn't look as good as they thought that it would, or it didn't last as long.
+Following these steps will help guarantee a great-looking, long-lasting result.

 Follow these simple steps to clean mold on composite decking (cleaning Trex®).
-I'm guessing that when you made the decision to build your deck using composite lumber, you paid a little more for your lumber expecting that it would be maintenance free and maintain its beautiful appearance for years to come.
+When you made the decision to build your deck using composite lumber, you probably paid a little more for your lumber and expected it to be maintenance free and to maintain its beautiful appearance for years to come.
 If your deck is constructed of older composite decking (installed prior to mid-2000), then you probably know what a big problem unsightly mildew growth has become.

-Years ago it seems like every deck was constructed out of CCA...pine wood treated with copper chromium arsenic, commonly referred to as pressure treated lumber.
-Because most of the decks were constructed out of the same type of lumber (CCA), the products that you used to stain them and the way you went about it were all pretty similar.
-But not today, things have changed.
+Years ago it seems like every deck was constructed out of CCA — pine wood treated with copper chromium arsenic — commonly referred to as pressure-treated lumber.
+Because most of the decks were constructed out of the same type of lumber (CCA), the products that you used and the process of staining them were all pretty similar.
+But not today — times have changed.